Stop retyping recipes

 Don't

-Don't skip the gel time for flax and chia eggs
+Don't skip the gel time for flax and chia mixtures

 Don't use the same substitute for every recipe type